 We have small class sizes (average of 15 students per class) so that each student can have their individual learning needs taken into account.
-In 2019, there was a maximum of 30 students attending SRC in Years 9 and 10.
-Students can choose how they are positioned in the class to learn (for example, on the floor, at a desk or standing).
+In 2020, there was a maximum of 45 students attending SRC in Years 9, 10 and 11.
 Teachers may choose a change in environment to deliver the lesson, for example, by going outside.
 SRC doesn't have school uniforms or bells and all staff and students refer to each other on a first name basis.